 Sadly, there are no nice closed form expressions for cubic and higher sums, which is why elliptic curves are so hard to analyze as we need cubic sums for the coefficients.
-In this paper, we want to work with one- and two- parameter famillies that lead to linear or quadratic sums in the T- variable, or interchange the order of sums.
+Hence, we choose special families where, after changing the order of summation, we get beautiful reinforcement and can execute in these special cases.
+Thus, there is a search for families that lead to tractable sums after changing.